reduxjs/redux-toolkit/docs/usage/usage-guide.md

 // {type : "ADD_TODO", payload : {text : "Buy milk"}})
 ```

-`createAction` also accepts a prepare callback which allows you to customize the resulting action contents and add other fields like `meta`.
-Refer to the `prepare` callback spec [here](https://redux-starter-kit.js.org/api/createaction#using-prepare-callbacks-to-customize-action-contents).
+`createAction` also accepts a "prepare callback" argument, which allows you to customize the resulting `payload` field and optionally add a `meta` field.
+See the [`createAction` API reference](https://redux-starter-kit.js.org/api/createaction#using-prepare-callbacks-to-customize-action-contents) for details on defining action creators with a prepare callback.

 ### Using Action Creators as Action Types